 The fastest-growing ecommerce companies like Huckberry ($15 million in revenue in under 5 years with ZERO outside financing) and Chubbies (raised $4.1 million and had 50% revenue growth in 2015) use two very specific conversion tactics to rapidly grow sales.

 That’s great news for you because that means the secret behind their success is not a bigger budget or more employees!

-In fact, these two tactics are just a small part of a specific formula that Huckberry and Chubbies apply to their entire website design and functionality to speed up growth.
-And it’s a formula that you can use too.
+In fact, these two tactics are just a small part of a specific funnel that Huckberry and Chubbies apply to their entire website design and functionality to speed up growth.
+And it’s a funnel that you can use too.

 But in this article, we’re going to zero-in and analyze how a few companies have applied just two specific tactics to their product page design.

 Because focusing on product page conversions is one of the fastest website optimizations to see a visible and almost-immediate ROI.

 If your product pages aren’t optimized, you are – no doubt – losing sales.

 Before you roll your eyes and think “Not another article about losing sales” – this isn’t that article.